Morgan C. PlummerExecutive Director

 Morgan joined the Obama Administration after almost 12 years on active duty in the United States Army, where he served in a variety of command and staff assignments.
 He has completed multiple combat deployments to Iraq, been awarded numerous meritorious service and achievement medals, decorated for valor and served on the immediate staffs of two Deputy Secretaries of Defense.
 He continues to serve as an officer in the US Army Reserve.
 Morgan holds degrees from Michigan State University and Georgetown University and currently resides in Arlington, VA.

-Ben is a full-time Army officer in Washington, DC.
+Ben is a full-time Army officer in North Carolina.
 His interest in defense innovation began while writing his masters thesis on the need for militaries to constantly innovate to support the power status of the countries they serve.
 His degrees are in political science and defense studies, but his passions include connecting disparate disciplines for social improvement, the value of networks and motivated people, and the transformative power of good leadership.

 Kristen R. Hajduk works at the Pentagon and is an adjunct fellow with the International Security Program at the Center for Strategic and International Studies with expertise in counterterrorism, special operations, strategic war-gaming, and defense innovation policies.
 Kristen was co-founder and co-director of the No Exceptions initiative, a non-partisan coalition of post-9/11 military veterans and national security leaders who support full gender inclusion in the military.
 She is German Marshall fellow and received her master’s degree at the University of Chicago.
 In short, Kristen is a nerd who is passionate about those who serve our country – both in and out of uniform – and their ideas for making our world a better place.